Satisfaction Metrics and scales available in Nicereply

 Customer Effort Score (CES)

 The idea of CES is that customers enjoy doing business with companies, that are easy to work with.
-CES measures the amount of effort customers had to exert when dealing with your company.
+CES measures the number of effort customers had to exert when dealing with your company.

 CES is measured by surveying customers after the resolution of their conversation (usually 24 hours after a ticket is closed).